Mastering the Art of Macaron Making with Pretty Baked Houston

 One of the first things I learned is that precision is key.
 Measuring your ingredients accurately and following the steps carefully can make all the difference.
 For example, when whipping egg whites, you want to reach stiff peaks but avoid overbeating.
 The batter should flow like lava when you fold it, not too runny and not too stiff.

-• Aging egg whites: Letting egg whites sit for 24-48 hours at room temperature can improve their whipping ability.
+Aging egg whites: Letting them sit at room temperature for 24-48 hours can improve their whipping ability.

 Mastering these techniques takes time, but once you get the hang of it, you’ll be able to create macarons that look and taste like they came from a professional bakery.